Overview of the DESI Legacy Imaging Surveys: WISE Data

 DESI target selection utilizes the two shortest-wavelength bands at 3.4\,$\mu$m (W1) and 4.6\,$\mu$m (W2).
 Photometry in these bands is measured using \tractor\ algorithm (see Section~\ref{sec:tractor}), adopting source centroid and morphology parameters from the optical imaging, which has much better angular resolution than {\it WISE}. \tractor\ measurements are based on custom stacks of {\it WISE/NEOWISE} exposures which are optimized for forced photometry and therefore preserve the native {\it WISE} resolution.
 These stacks are referred to as unWISE coadds \citep{Lang2014}.
 DR1 made use of the \citet{Lang2014} unWISE coadds based on the initial 13-month {\it WISE} data set, reaching 5$\sigma$ limiting magnitudes of 20.0 and 19.3\,AB mag in W1 and W2.
-DR2 and DR3 made use of approximately twice as much W1/W2 data by incorporating photometry measurements from stacks of {\it WISE} and the first year of {\it NEOWISE-R} exposures \citep{fulldepth_neo1}.
-DR4 and DR5 photometered image stacks that folded in the second year of {\it NEOWISE-R} imaging \citep{fulldepth_neo2}, resulting in depth enhancements of 0.56 (0.46) magnitudes relative to DR1 in W1 (W2).
-DR6 incorporates all publicly available {\it WISE} and {\it NEOWISE-R} imaging, including that from the third-year {\it NEOWISE-R} release \citep{fulldepth_neo3}.
+Subsequent Legacy Surveys releases have used a series of updated, deeper unWISE coadd data sets featuring progressively more {\it NEOWISE-R} imaging \citep[][see Table 6]{fulldepth_neo2,fulldepth_neo1}.
+DR7 incorporates all five years of publicly available {\it WISE} and {\it NEOWISE-R} imaging, including that from the fourth-year {\it NEOWISE-R} release.
 The final catalogs from the Legacy Surveys will push even deeper at $3$--$5\,\mu$m by leveraging the full {\it WISE} and {\it NEOWISE-R} data sets.

-In addition to the mid-infrared photometry measured from the ``full-depth'' W1/W2 unWISE stacks (which are required for DESI targeting), the Legacy Surveys DR3--DR6 also include W1/W2 forced photometry light curves corresponding to all optically detected sources.
-These light curves are measured from time-resolved unWISE coadds similar to those described in \cite{time_resolved_neo2}.
+In addition to the mid-infrared photometry measured from the ``full-depth'' W1/W2 unWISE stacks (which are required for DESI targeting), the Legacy Surveys DR3--DR7 also include W1/W2 forced photometry light curves corresponding to all optically detected sources.
+These light curves are measured from time-resolved unWISE coadds similar to those described in \cite{unwise_time_resolved2,unwise_time_resolved3}.
 Such light curves provide variability information on all optically-detected sources, which can be used, among other things, for the DESI quasar selection, although this possibility has not yet been tested in detail.
-The Legacy Surveys DR3 (DR4--DR6) W1/W2 light curves typically have 4--5 (6--7) coadded epochs per band.
+In DR7, the Legacy Surveys W1/W2 light curves typically have 10 coadded epochs per band, spanning a $\approx$7.5 year time baseline.